-Pursuant to our Channel Agreement, we and Intrexon obtained an exclusive, worldwide license to certain additional immuno-oncology technologies owned and licensed by The University of Texas MD Anderson Cancer Center, or MD Anderson, including technologies relating to novel chimeric antigen receptors, or CARs, NK cells and T cell receptors, or TCRs.
+Pursuant to our Channel Agreement for the cancer program, we and Intrexon obtained an exclusive, worldwide license to certain additional immuno-oncology technologies owned and licensed by The University of Texas MD Anderson Cancer Center, or MD Anderson, including technologies relating to novel chimeric antigen receptors, or CARs, NK cells and TCRs.
 We refer to this as the MD Anderson License.
-We plan to develop genetically modified T cells and other immune cells that will target and kill cancer cells.
-We plan to use viral and non-viral approaches to gene transfer.
-Regarding the latter, we are using the Sleeping Beauty (SB) transposon/ transposase system to express CAR in clinical trials to render T cells specific for CD19.
+We plan to develop genetically modified T cells and other immune cells that will target and kill cancer cells using viral and non-viral approaches to gene transfer.
+Regarding our non-viral approach, we are using the Sleeping Beauty (SB) transposon/transposase system under the MD Anderson license to express CAR in clinical trials to render T cells specific for CD19.
 The initial associated trials showed favorable progression free survival, or PFS, and/or overall survival when patient- and donor-derived CAR+ T cells were infused after hematopoietic stem-cell transplantation.
 All patients receiving autologous SB-modified T cells had non-Hodgkin lymphoma and most patients receiving allogeneic CAR+ T cells had acute lymphoblastic leukemia.
 In addition to survival of the recipients, these trials demonstrated that the infused T cells persisted for length of times that compared favorably with T cells genetically modified with virus to express CAR.
+An update was provided in publication (J Clin Invest.
+2016 Sep 1;126(9):3363-76.).
 Additional bioprocessing steps are underway to decrease the time the T cells are in culture during the manufacturing process which supports our efforts to address the challenges of cost and manufacturing time associated with these therapies.
-Only a minority of tumor antigens are on the surface and thus can be targeted by CARs, while most tumor-derived antigens are within the cell and will likely need to be targeted by T-cell receptors (TCRs).
-Therefore, we are developing approaches to target solid tumors using T cells expressing TCRs, particularly for recognition of neoantigens.
-Control systems are also being developed such as the RTS for receptor and/or cytokine expression as well as for the conditional ablation
+Data demonstrating reduced time in culture was presented at the 2016 annual meeting of American Society of Gene & Cell Therapy (ASGCT) and additional preclinical information will be provided at the 2016 annual meeting of American Society of Hematology (ASH).
+Only a minority of tumor antigens are on the surface and thus can be targeted by CARs, while most tumor-derived antigens are within the cell and will likely need to be targeted by TCRs.
+Therefore, we are developing approaches to target solid tumors using T cells genetically modified with the SB system to express TCRs for recognition of neoantigens.
+An update was provided in publication (Molecular Therapy (2016); 24(6), 1078-1089) and further pre-clinical information regarding the targeting of solid tumors will be presented at the annual meeting of ASH in December 2016.
+Control systems are also being developed such as the RTS for receptor and/or cytokine expression as well as for the conditional ablation of genetically modified cells using a kill switch.